 Sonja joined Watsi on November 20th, 2016.
-Four years ago, Sonja joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Sonja's most recent donation supported Ormnai, a teenager from Tanzania, to fund orthopedic surgery.
+Six years ago, Sonja joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Sonja's most recent donation supported Natalia, a 13 year old girl from Bolivia, to fund heart surgery.

 Ormnai is a young student from Tanzania.
 He was diagnosed with genu valgus.
 His legs bow inward so that his knees touch.
 This condition is typically caused by an excessive accumulation of fluoride in the bones, which often stems from contaminated drinking water.
 As a result, he cannot for long distances without pain.
 Our medical partner, African Mission Healthcare, is requesting $940 to fund corrective surgery for Ormnai.
 The procedure is scheduled to take place on July 4.
 Treatment will hopefully restore Ormnai's mobility, allow him to participate in a variety of activities, and greatly decrease his risk of future complications.
 Ormnai’s father says, “My son’s legs are worsening am afraid he won’t be able to walk if not treated please help my son am unable to afford the cost.”